MikeHopley/ftl-ships-strategy/index.md

 When enemies have one shield and cannot harm you, try ionising O2 for a crew kill.
 It's theoretically possible to use the Pike Beam [as an Anti-bio Beam](https://www.reddit.com/r/ftlgame/comments/72lds2/every_beam_can_be_an_antibio_beam/), but the timing is painfully difficult.

 Shields-2 costs a whopping 100 scrap.
 Before then, your Zoltan Shield will serve well in most encounters, but you are vulnerable against asteroid fields or drones.
-Therefore your first 100 scrap should be spent on shields, unless perhaps you find a top-tier weapon.
-In that case, consider selling one Ion Blast to get you closer to shields-2.
+Suns are also bad: the Zoltan Shield does not protect against flares, and you have a higher chance of fighting auto-assaults (with drones).
+Therefore your first 100 scrap should be spent on shields.
+Combined with the Zoltan Shield (which is effectively a pre-igniter), your strong starting offence gives *plenty* of time to find weapons or hacking. *Just buy the damn shield. ;)*

-It might be tempting to get engines-3 before shields-2, since it's so much cheaper.
+The one item possibly worth buying before shields-2 is Long-Ranged Scanners, which help you avoid asteroid fields and suns.
+Consider this if you're forced into a store.
+It might also be tempting to get engines-3 before shields-2, since it's so much cheaper.
 But this doesn't help you that much in the really dangerous fights; delaying shields-2 even one jump could prove ruinous.

 With the Zoltan Shield and shields-2, you are reasonably safe.
 Consider delaying shields-3 and maybe shields-4, in the hope of finding a good weapon.